mhydock/DERPS/DERPS Core/01 - Getting Started.md

 The caveat to this freedom is that some combinations of _Attribute_, _Lineage_, and _Class_ may result in a character that is simply un-fun to play.
 Character creation should be carefully coordinated between the players and the _Game Master_, to ensure everyone is able to contribute and have fun.

-The only time there is an explicit requirement is in the case of multiclassing, which may require an _Attribute_ to be of a certain level before a second or more class can be obtained.
+The only time there is an explicit requirement is in the case of multiclassing, which may require an _Attribute_ to be of a certain level before an additional class can be obtained.
 Multiclassing will be explained in detail later on.

 ## Attributes

 All characters are defined by three core _Attributes_: their _Body_, their _Mind_, and their _Soul_.
 * _Body_ affects proficiency in combat, athletic abilities, endurance, Hit Points; in short, all physically-oriented attributes are derived from _Body_.
 If you are building a character with a heavy focus on combat, whether melee or ranged, this is the _Attribute_ to pay attention to.
 * _Mind_ governs all mental attributes and abilities, such as mental fortitude, capacity to learn new things, and ability to focus under stress, in addition to other particulars, like magic use.
-Naturally, this is the most important attribute for spellcasters, like wizards, sorcerers, and summoners.
+Naturally, this is the most important attribute for arcane spellcasters.
-* _Soul_ determines connection to deities and to other people and creatures; it is your character's "heart", and is essential if you are playing a priest, bard, or druid.
+* _Soul_ determines connection to deities and to other people and creatures; it is your character's "heart", and is essential if you are playing a performer or a divine spellcaster.
 Regardless of character class, a little charisma or empathy can go a long way in negotiations, making this a vital _Attribute_ for diplomatic characters.

 > **Advanced Attributes**
 >